UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson07/lesson-07-concurrency.rst

 -  http://hg.python.org/cpython/file/05e8dde3229c/Python/pystate.c#l761

-**NOTE:** The GIL *seems* like such an obvious limitation that you've got to wonder why it's there.
-And there have been multiple efforts to remove it.
-But it turns out that Python's design makes that very hard (impossible?) without severely reducing performance on single threaded programs.
+**NOTE:** The GIL *seems* like such an obvious limitation that you have to wonder why it's there.
+Indeed, there have been multiple efforts to remove it.
+But it turns out that Python's design makes that very hard (maybe even impossible) without severely reducing performance on single threaded programs.

 The current "Best" effort is Larry Hastings' `gilectomy <https://speakerdeck.com/pycon2017/larry-hastings-the-gilectomy-hows-it-going>`_

 But that may be stalled out at this point, too.
 No one should count on it going away in cPython.

-But: **Personal Opinion:** Python is not really (directly) suited to the kind of computationally intensive work that the GIL really hampers.
-And extension modules (i.e. numpy) can release the GIL!

 Posted without comment